VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ordering or make the system more robust if messages do arrive out of order.

+## Involving the Domain Expert

+In [Chapter 4, Extending and Enhancing the Orders and Registrations Bounded Contexts][j_chapter4] you saw how the domain expert was involved with designing the acceptance tests and the benefits that involvement brought to the project in terms of clarifying domain knowledge.

+You should also ensure that the domain expert attends bug triage meetings.
+The domain expert can help to clarify the expected behavior of the system, and during the discussion may uncover new user stories.
+For example, during the triage of a bug related to un-publishing a conferences in the Conference Management bounded context, the domain expert identified a requirement for providing the business customer with the ability to add a redirect link for the un-published conference to a new conference or alternate page.

 [j_chapter3]:       Journey_03_OrdersBC.markdown
 [j_chapter4]:       Journey_04_ExtendingEnhancing.markdown
 [r_chapter9]:       Reference_09_Technologies.markdown